Jerenemy/asteroids_/README.md

 *pygame_helpers.py*: Implemented detecting one event when a key is pressed by instantiating an object for the key in question.

 ## Steps
-1. Asteroid destruction sequence (splitting)
+1. Asteroid destruction sequence (splitting) DONE
 2. Spaceship destruction sequence
 3. Finish updating spaceship.py
 4. Spaceship rocket